INTERNATIONAL COMMITTEE

 Mekong

-Vuthy is an Advocate for Land and Housing Rights and the Executive Director of Equitable Cambodia (EC).
-This NGO is based in Phnom Penh and focuses on securing housing, land, and natural resources rights for the urban and rural poor.
-Most recently, EC has been assisting the affected communities of the Boeung Kak Lake, ADB-Railway Rehabilitation, and Rubber in seeking restitution.
+Vuthy is a dedicated Advocate for Land and Housing Rights and holds the position of Executive Director at Equitable Cambodia (EC), an NGO based in Phnom Penh.
+EC is committed to securing housing, land, and natural resources rights for urban and rural populations.
+Notably, EC has actively assisted communities affected by issues such as Boeung Kak Lake, ADB-Railway Rehabilitation, and Rubber, striving for just restitution.

-Vuthy has been involved in civil society activism since 2003 when he began working with an NGO that provided legal aid to Khmer and urban poor communities.
-He later started a charity with some American friends that ultimately became Sustainable Cambodia, a group that provided technical assistance and alternative agricultural techniques to poor farmers.
+Vuthy's journey in civil society activism commenced in 2003, when he began working with an NGO focused on providing legal aid to Khmer and urban poor communities.
+Subsequently, he co-founded a charity with American friends, which later evolved into Sustainable Cambodia.
+This group played a vital role in providing technical assistance and introducing alternative agricultural techniques to impoverished farmers.

 YUKI TANABE